nspcc-dev/neo-go/docs/notifications.md

    transaction announcement.
 Transaction announcements are ordered the same way they're in the block.
 After all in-block transactions announcements PostPersist script execution is announced followed by notifications generated during the script execution.
-Finally, block announcement is followed.
+Finally, block header is announced followed by the block announcement itself.
  * notary request events announcements are not bound to the chain processing.
    Trigger for notary request notifications is notary request mempool content change, thus, notary request event is announced every time notary request